Mohd Isa Abdul Samad: FELDA CBT and bribery

-On 14 December 2018, Isa has claimed trial to a charge of criminal breach of trust (CBT) and nine counts of receiving graft involving more than RM3mil as FELDA Chairman at a Sessions Court Kuala Lumpur.
+On 14 December 2018, Isa has claimed trial to a charge of criminal breach of trust (CBT) and nine counts of receiving graft involving more than RM3mil as FELDA Chairman at Kuala Lumpur Sessions Court.
 The first charge, he allegedly committed CBT by approving the purchase of Merdeka Palace & Suites Hotel without the approval from the Felda board of directors on 29 April 2014.
 Mohd Isa was also charged with receiving bribes of RM100,000; RM140,000; RM300,000; RM250,000; RM500,000; RM500,000; RM300,000; 500,000; and RM500,000 totalling RM3.09mil from Gagasan Abadi Properties Sdn Bhd director Ikhwan Zaidel between July 2014 and December 2015 as well as through Muhammad Zahid Md Arip, who was the Prime Minister's political secretary then, as gratification for helping approve the hotel's purchase for RM160mil.

 The High Court had on 3 February 2021 convicted Isa and sentenced him to six years in jail and RM15.45 million fine.
+However, his conviction was unanimously overturned by the Court of Appeal on 6 March 2024 and he was acquitted of all counts of corruption charges.
+The prosecution has since then filed for an appeal and the case is still pending on the Federal Court.